 Students who experience severe economic hardship may be eligible for off campus employment.
 Applying for off campus employment is burdensome and most students who need employment find work on campus where no permission procedures are necessary.
 There is a fee to apply.
 Allow several months for processing of off campus employment applications by USCIS.
 See the IPC Director if you have questions.

 Curricular Practical Training is employment off campus that is an integral part of an established curriculum such as an internship, cooperative education or practicum.
 CPT must be approved by your academic department, and you must enroll in appropriate course for the term of the employment.

 Optional Practical Training is temporary employment for practical training directly related to your major area of study; most commonly utilized after degree completion.

 Applying for a Social Security Number (SSN)

 Once you have secured a job offer on-campus, through CPT or off-campus, you must obtain a Social Security number which is issued to you by the United States government.
-Ask your hiring supervisor to give you an employment form letter and bring it along with a unofficial transcript from Records to the International Program Center to request a work eligibility letter.
-You will need to visit the U.S. Social Security Office to apply for a number.
-There is a Social Security office in Bemidji.
+Ask your hiring supervisor to give you an employment form letter and bring it to the International Program Center to request a work eligibility letter.
+The IPC will give you more detailed information at that time.